 We maintain several certifications for our quality control procedures, which demonstrate our compliance with international and domestic operating standards.
 We believe that our quality control procedures are enhanced by the use of sophisticated production system designs and a high degree of automation in our production process.
-The certifications we currently maintain include ISO 9001:2000 quality system certification for the process of design, production and sale of our PV modules, the IEC certification for our PV modules and the UL certification.
+The certifications we currently maintain include ISO 9001:2008 quality management system certification for the process of design, production and sale of our PV modules, ISO 14001:2004 environmental management system certification, OHSAS 18001:2007 occupational health and safety management system certification and the IEC certification for our PV modules and the UL certification.
 The IEC certification is issued by independent institutes TÜV and VDE in Germany to certify our PV modules are qualified under IEC 61215 and IEC 61730 safety test standards and consistent production quality inspections are performed periodically.
 Maintaining this certification has greatly enhanced our sales in European countries, as well as countries in Asia, the Middle East and South Africa.
 We obtained UL certification issued by Underwriters Laboratories Inc., an independent product-safety testing and certification organization in the United States, which will enable us to sell our products to customers in the North America.
 Furthermore, in the United States, our modules have been certified by the California Energy Commission, the state's primary energy policy and planning agency, and the Florida Solar Energy Center, a regional energy research and certification organization of the United States.
-We also obtained a certification issued by KEMCO, an independent product-safety testing and certification organization in Korea, which will enable us to sell our products to customers in Korea.
-We also obtained MCS certificate which enables us to sell products to UK and Australia.
+We obtained a certification issued by KEMCO, an independent product-safety testing and certification organization in Korea, which will enable us to sell our products to customers in Korea.
+We obtained MCS certificate which enables us to sell products to UK and Clean Energy Council listing for Australia market.
+We also obtained J-PEC listing and passed JET qualification for entry into the Japan market.
+Further, our PV lab was recognized by VDE and CSA for Test Data Acceptable Program, which means that our lab is now qualified to conduct IEC and UL1703 testing by ourselves and reflects our lab's capabilities and management.